Nearly All New York Gyms Required to Have AEDs as New Law Embraces the Future

 In 2011 New York State passed a law requiring health clubs with 500 or more members to have an AED on the premises.
-Now, effective May 22, 2023, the statute has been amended to reduce the number of required members from 500 to 50 in order to encompass the majority of health clubs across the State.
+Now, effective May 22, 2023, the New York law has been amended to reduce the number of required members from 500 to 50 in order to encompass the majority of health clubs across the State.

 New York is joining other states, like California and Pennsylvania, that require AEDs be placed in all health and fitness clubs.
 While New York has had legislation relating to AEDs in fitness centers for the last twelve years, hundreds of more lives will be positively impacted and protected thanks to Assembly Bill A744 and Senate Bill S5262.
 This update comes at a particularly relevant time for New York as Sudden Cardiac Arrest (SCA) is at the forefront of national discussions following Damar Hamlin’s very public SCA on January 2, 2023 during a televised NFL game.